 The MSc Healthcare Management programme responds to changes in medical education and careers.
 It builds on specialist management and leadership knowledge to:

-- increase knowledge about management and leadership within health and care and to engage with ideas and explore valuable alternatives from different enquiry paradigms; and
+- Increase knowledge about management and leadership within health and care and to engage with ideas and explore valuable alternatives from different enquiry paradigms

 Intercalated BSc (iBSc)

-- Leicester applicants - iBSc in Clinical Sciences application form for 2018/19 (Word document, 60kb)
+- Leicester applicants - iBSc in Psychology application form for 2019/20 (Word document, 70kb)

 iBSc in Biomedical Science